wooster/framework_depviz/README.md

 `dot -v -Gnslimit=20 -Gmaxiter=10 -Gmaxiter1=10 -Tpdf -o deps.pdf deps.dot`

 Which will generate a PDF of the output called `deps.pdf`.
+The limits allow dot to process much larger graphs in a reasonable amount of time.